At Home with the Braithwaites

-At Home with the Braithwaites is a British comedy-drama television series, created and written by Sally Wainwright (except for the final four episodes).
+At Home with the Braithwaites is a British comedy-drama television series, was created and written by Sally Wainwright (except for the final four episodes).
 The storyline follows a suburban family in Leeds, whose life is turned upside down when the mother of the family wins £38 million on the lottery.
-It was broadcast on ITV and produced by Yorkshire Television for 26 episodes, from 20 January 2000 to 9 April 2003.
+The show was broadcast on ITV and produced by Yorkshire Television for 26 episodes, from 20 January 2000 to 9 April 2003.

 At the beginning of the first series, each member of the Braithwaite family has an issue.
-Mother Alison has to decide what to do with the winnings, and when to tell her family; father David is having an affair with Elaine, his secretary; eldest daughter Virginia is on the verge of dropping out of university; middle daughter Sarah has a crush on her drama teacher; and youngest daughter Charlotte suspects that Alison may be the mystery lottery winner.
+Mother Alison has to decide what to do with the winnings, and when to tell her family; father David is having an affair with Elaine Fishwick, his secretary; eldest daughter Virginia is on the verge of dropping out of university; middle daughter Sarah has a crush on her drama teacher; and youngest daughter Charlotte suspects that Alison may be the mystery lottery winner.